Many people ask us, “Can you join the Army with your GED Diploma?” Yes, the GED diploma is equivalent to a common high school diploma, so you can!

 Every year, the ASVAB is taken by over a million high school and post-secondary students who want to get a job in the military services.
 The ASVAB tests you in ten different areas, and the test is absolutely not an IQ test but is helping the Army assess which tasks you probably will perform best.

-The United States Armed Forces apply high standards, also for applicants who want to enlist.
+The United States Armed Forces applies high standards, also for applicants who want to enlist.
 Recruiters screen applicants to make sure they meet specific standards.
 Before recruiters will let you take the ASVAB, they want to know about your health, education, arrest record, marital status, or drug use.

 To be allowed into an ASVAB testing site, you are required to bring proper identification, and please show up on time.
 Late arrivals will not be accepted, and you’ll need to reschedule your test.
 Recruiters may take care of transportation to and from the testing site, but they are allowed inside the testing facility.